azugfr/functions-customer-reviews/SETUP.md

     - AzureWebJobsStorage
     - MicrosoftVisionApiKey
     - ContentModerationApiKey
+    - AssetsLocation
     - customerReviewDataDocDB
     - APPINSIGHTS_INSTRUMENTATIONKEY
 - Add the `Replace Tokens` task between the `Build Solution` and `Test Assemblies` tasks.
 This task will replace the values in `local.settings.json` with the values in the variables.
 Configure the settings in this task with the following values:
     - sourcePath: ContentModeratorFunction/bin/$(BuildConfiguration)
     - filePattern: local.settings.json
     - tokenRegex: __(\\w+)__
 - Queue a new build run - the build summary should show the two tests passed:

 ![](/Media/Setup6.png)